pranabekka/pranabekka.github.io/content/drafts/s-expressions.md

 Now, you only need to remember the above two rules, and the two S-expressions rules:
-(1) separate items with spaces, and (2) group them with parentheses.
+(1) group items with parentheses, and (2) separate them with spaces.
 Instead of learning the syntax of the language, you can now immediately start working with it!